-A flag flies at the Southeast Iowa Renewable Energy ethanol facility prior to a visit from President Donald Trump on June 11, 2019, in Council Bluffs, Iowa.
+A flag flies at the Southwest Iowa Renewable Energy ethanol facility prior to a visit from President Donald Trump on June 11, 2019, in Council Bluffs, Iowa.
 (Photo by Scott Olson/Getty Images)

 Four major Iowa agricultural groups on Tuesday sent President Donald Trump a letter thanking him for federal storm aid but contending that rural Iowa won’t recover if he lets small refineries sidestep required ethanol purchases.

 Trump planned to visit Cedar Rapids late Tuesday morning to see damage from the Aug.
 10 derecho storm that killed three Iowans.
 The wind storm caused an estimated $4 billion in damage to crops, homes, buildings and infrastructure.

 Leaders from the Iowa Corn Growers Association, the Iowa Soybean Association, Iowa Renewable Fuels Association and the Iowa Biodiesel Board sent Trump a joint letter repeating their contention that if he grants waivers to small refineries who argue it’s a financial hardship to have to blend ethanol, the nation won’t reach its goal of requiring the blending of 15 billion gallons of ethanol per year for ethanol purchases.
 That in turn will cost jobs and hurt Midwestern economies, they said.

 “Make no mistake, we often hear from farmers: ‘If we can’t trust the Trump Administration to do the right thing before the election, then why on Earth would we expect them to treat us fairly after the election?’ ” the letter read.
 “Many rural voters are waiting to see if you will uphold the (Renewable Fuel Standard) and your promise before the election.
 Iowa may very well hang in the balance.”